 Before and while filing suit, abuse victims should take note of the essential resources at their disposal, including community groups or organizations for sexual assault or abuse survivors such as RAINN (Rape, Abuse, and Incest National Network) and Safe Horizon.
 Although seasoned lawyers have experience dealing with these traumatic events, having additional support is always encouraged.

 Founding in the United States in 1910, the Boys Scouts of America aimed to give boys ages 11 and older experience in camping, observation, lifesaving, and other nonmilitary skills that emphasized morality and good deeds.
 The program eventually expanded into Girl Scouts of America, Cub Scouts of America, and various other programs.
 As of 2011, the Boy Scouts of America was the largest youth organization within the United States with around 2.7 million youth members.

 Due to the high risk of abuse within youth organizations, the Boy Scouts of America created a sex abuse education and prevention program in 1988 to address allegations of such conduct within the organization.
 As recently as 2010, cases of sexual abuse within the Boy Scouts have gone to court and garnered large amounts in punitive damages.
-With the extension in the statute of limitations granted by the Child Victims Act, many who previously could not press charges against their abuser now have the ability to do so.

 Other Youth Organizations

 Due to the relationship between children and those employed by institutions of childcare, sexual abuse can happen to children of all ages and sometimes remain secret for years.
 Unfortunately, the following institutions are further examples of the wide range of settings in which sexual abuse can occur:

 - School or church-affiliated youth organizations

 Suing Youth Organizations for Allowing Sexual Abuse to Occur